Neurodevelopmental Follow-up Program

-Our Developmental Follow-up Program helps babies who have undergone specialized heart care overcome the potential developmental challenges to which they are prone.
-We’re recognized across the country for establishing the first cardiac Developmental Follow-up Program in the nation.
+Our Neurodevelopmental Follow-up Program helps babies who have undergone specialized heart care overcome the potential developmental challenges to which they are prone.
+We’re recognized across the country for establishing the first cardiac Neurodevelopmental Follow-up Program in the nation.
 Our team of specialists will monitor and foster your child's healthy development so he or she can live life to the fullest.

 The critical first three years

 For many reasons, skills like talking, crawling, and playing can develop more slowly in children who have had heart surgery or care for complex congenital (present at birth) heart defects early in life.
 They can also be more susceptible to other medical conditions.

 Our developmental experts, including a highly-specialized developmental pediatrician, nurses, and occupational, physical, and speech therapists, will stay close to your child, especially during the important first three years of life.
 They will work with you to monitor for developmental delays and encourage your child’s abilities in many areas of life.
 We recommend that all children with complex heart disease or who undergo surgery as infants participate in follow-up even if doing well.
 Our team is skilled in detecting subtle signs of a deficit that may respond well to early therapy.